Pichilemu: History

-Agustín Ross Edwards, a Chilean writer, Member of Parliament, minister, and politician, bought a 300 ha tract of land, and named it La Posada, in 1885.
+Agustín Ross Edwards, a wealthy politician, bought a 300 ha tract of land, and named it La Posada, in 1885.
 At the time, it was merely a set of thick-walled barracks.

 Agustín Ross turned Pichilemu into a summer resort town for affluent people from Santiago.
 He designed an urban setting that included a park and a forest of over 10 ha.
 He transformed La Posada into a hotel, named Gran Hotel Pichilemu, which has since been renamed to Hotel Agustín Ross.
 He built the Ross Casino (currently a cultural centre), several chalets, terraces, embankments, stone walls, a balcony facing the beach, and several large homes with building materials and furniture imported from France and England.
-However, Ross was not able to build the dock he had planned for the city.
+However, Ross was not able to build the dock he had planned for the town.
 He died in 1926 in Viña del Mar.
 Agustín Ross' inheritors donated all of his construction (streets, avenues, squares, seven hectares of forests, the park in front of the hotel, the perrons, the balcony, and the terraces) to the Municipality of Pichilemu, on the condition that the municipality would hold them for recreation and public access.
 The Agustín Ross Casino, constructed in 1905, and the Agustín Ross Park, constructed in 1885, have since become an important part of the city, and have been declared Monumentos Históricos (Historic Monuments) by the National Monuments Council.

 After the creation of the Cardenal Caro Province, by decree of General Augusto Pinochet on 3 October 1979, Pichilemu became its capital.
 The province is named after the first Chilean Catholic Cardinal, José María Caro Rodríguez, who was born in Pichilemu.